The Ford Explorer is our best midsize SUV, based on 2017 sales.

 Here are 10 reasons to buy a Ford Explorer.

 - Huge moonroof.
-The 2015 Ford Explorer XLT comes with a two-panel moonroof as an option.
+Some Ford Explorers, like the 2015 Ford Explorer XLT, come with a two-panel moonroof as an option.
 The front panel is smaller, and the opening over the second row of seats is more panoramic.
 The result is an interior space that feels very open and airy, especially in the back seats.

 - Front and rear-heated seats.
 Why should the front-seated passengers get all the comfort?
 Many Explorers, including the 2016 Ford Explorer Platinum, give you the option of heated rear seats, so more passengers can feel toasty.